Baška tablet: History

-The tablet was discovered in 1851 during paving of the Church of St. Lucy, Jurandvor near the village of Baška on the island of Krk.
+The tablet was discovered on 15 September 1851 by Petar Dorčić during paving of the Church of St. Lucy in Jurandvor near the village of Baška on the island of Krk.
+Already then a small part of it was broken.

 Since 1934, the original tablet has been kept at the Croatian Academy of Sciences and Arts, Zagreb.
 Croatian archaeologist Branko Fučić contributed to the interpretation of Baška tablet as a left altar partition.
 His reconstruction of the text of the Baška tablet is the most widely accepted version today.

 Description

 The Baška tablet is made of white limestone.
 It is 199 cm wide, 99.5 cm high, and 7.5–9 cm thick.
 It weighs approximately 800 kilograms.
-The tablet was believed to be installed as a partition between the altar and the rest of the church.
+The tablet was installed as a partition between the altar and the rest of the church, specifically, it was left pluteus of the cancellus/septum (the right pluteus tablet is so-called "Jurandvorski ulomci/Jurandvor fragments" with four preserved pieces which were also found on the pavement, mentions name of Zvonimir, Croatia, Lucia, word "opat", "prosih" and "križ", has almost the same but smaller letters and it is also dated to the 11th and 12th century).
+According to historical sources the cancellus was preserved until 1751.
+It is believed it was destroyed sometimes between then and 1851.
+When destroyed, the tablet was placed on the pavement of the church.
 A replica is in place in the church.

 The inscribed stone slab records King Zvonimir's donation of a piece of land to a Benedictine abbey in the time of abbot Držiha.
-The second half of the inscription tells how Abbot Dobrovit built the church along with nine monks.
-The inscription is written in the Glagolitic script, exhibiting features of Church Slavonic of Croatian recension, such as writing (j)u for (j)ǫ, e for ę, i for y, and using one jer only (ъ).
-It provides the only example of transition from Glagolitic of the rounded Bulgarian type to the angular Croatian alphabet.
+The second half of the inscription tells how abbot Dobrovit built the church along with nine monks.
+The inscription is written in the Glagolitic script, exhibiting features of Church Slavonic of Croatian recension influenced by Chakavian dialect of Croatian language, such as writing (j)u for (j)ǫ, e for ę, i for y, and using one jer only (ъ).
+It also has several Latin and Cyrillic letters (i, m, n, o, t, v) which combination was still common for that period.
+It provides the only example of transition from Glagolitic of the rounded Bulgarian (old Slovak) type to the angular Croatian alphabet type.